4d/docs/website/translated_docs/fr/Concepts/classes.md

 ```4d
 Function add($x; $y : Variant; $z : Integer; $xy : Object)
 ```
 > If the type is not stated, the parameter will be defined as `Variant`.
 The [classic 4D syntax](parameters.md#sequential-parameters) for method parameters can be used to declare class function parameters.
 Les deux syntaxes peuvent être mélangées.
-For example:
+Par exemple :
 >
 > ```4d
 > Function add($x : Integer)